-At the Federation of Stoke Hill Schools we recognise that parents and carers are the single biggest influence on their children and their achievements.
+At Stoke Hill Federation School we recognise that parents and carers are the single biggest influence on their children and their achievements.
 Therefore, we are committed to building positive and responsive relationships with parents and carers so that together we can ensure that our young people get the most out of their time with us.

-The Federation of Stoke Hill Schools is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
+Stoke Hill Federation is committed to dealing with all complaints fairly and impartially, and to providing a high-quality service to those who raise concerns.
 We will not normally limit the contact complainants have with our school.
 However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.

-We encourage partnerships with our parents and carers, and work hard to maintain mutual respect and recognition of shared responsibility for the children.
+We encourage partnerships with our parents and carers and work hard to maintain mutual respect and recognition of shared responsibility for the children.
 However, in a very small minority of cases, the behaviour of a few parents or carers can cause disruption, resulting in abusive or aggressive behaviour towards staff and this will not be tolerated.

 All members of the school community have a right to expect that their school is a safe place.